Korean login

 Research Proposal Submission

-After the submission deadline, the Scientific Organizing Committee will review all proposals and notify the evaluation results and selection status individually.
-For any questions regarding proposal preparation or review, please contact us by email (spaceai_soc@kasi.re.kr).
+We are accepting research proposals that describe diverse topics and methods for applying artificial intelligence in the fields of astronomy, space science, and space technology.
+The submission deadline is May 15.
+After the deadline, the Scientific Organizing Committee will review all proposals and individually notify applicants of the evaluation results and selection status.
+If you have any questions regarding proposal preparation or review, please contact us by email (spaceai_soc@kasi.re.kr).

 • Contact: spaceai_soc@kasi.re.kr